-- Imagine Spot: Just before Bobby Sanders dies he vividly experiences a memory of him jogging in the woods as a child.
+- Imagine Spot: Just before Bobby Sands dies he vividly experiences a memory of him jogging in the woods as a child.

 - Invulnerable Knuckles: Averted, prison officer Raymond hurts his hand pretty badly after punching the wall by accident.